keptn-contrib/helm-service/README.md

 ## Installation on multiple remote execution planes

-To avoid naming conflicts in a setup with multiple remote execution planes, consider providing a unique name for the service with the `nameOverride` parameter that can be found [here](./chart/README.md).
+To avoid naming conflicts and resulting errors in a setup with multiple remote execution planes, please provide a unique name per helm-service using the `nameOverride` parameter that can be found in the [helm values](./chart/README.md).

 ## Development